-Your Enemy the Devil Knows You Well
+How the Devil Attacks – He Knows You Well

 The enemy is not always storming at us full force!
 Don’t always look for the big, overt attacks.
 Watch the smaller ones that build onto each other!
 Then shut it off at the source!